SudoLite/SudoLite/README.md

 <h2 align="center">
-I'm a Little Developer 💻, and Designer 🎨!
+I'm a Full Stack Developer 💻, and Designer 🎨!
 </h2>

 I love the challenge of finding caches and spending time to meet new people.
 Learning how people hide things and where people are likely to look.